mikelele239/HackLab-Data-Dominators/README.md

    * Outputs a downloadable CSV
    * Displays a Gemini-powered summary for support agents

+---

-### 🧠 Output
+## 🧠 Output

 * `churn_predictions_with_drivers.csv` — detailed predictions per customer
 * Gemini summary — easy-to-read insights and suggested responses for agents

-> No setup needed — the Colab includes a valid Gemini API key.
+* No setup needed — the Colab includes a valid Gemini API key

 ---